A-purv-Ai/isro-analysis/README.md

 ## Project Files

-- `ISRO_Launch_Trend_Analysis_Report.ipynb`: Main Jupyter notebook with analysis and model
+- `ISRO_Launch_Trend_Analysis_Report.ipynb`: Main Jupyter notebook describing foundational information about this project.
 - `README.md`: This file

 ## About Me

-I'm a Mechanical Engineering student pursuing a Minor in AI through IIT Ropar.
-I'm interested in data science, machine learning, and space technology.
+I'm a Mechanical Engineer & pursuing a Minor in AI through IIT Ropar.
+I'm interested in data science, machine learning, and other AI technologies.
 This project combines all three areas.

 ## Acknowledgments